-For a more recent version of this information, see “The Women’s Leadership Gap” by Judith Warner and Danielle Corley.
+For a more recent version of this information, see “The Women’s Leadership Gap” by Judith Warner, Nora Ellmann, and Diana Boesch.

 This fact sheet is an updated version of “The Women’s Leadership Gap,” published on March 7, 2014.
 In the intervening period, Catalyst—the source of most of the data on women’s representation on boards and in executive positions in the United States—began to chart women’s representation in Standard&Poor’s 500 companies rather than Fortune 500 companies.
 Readers should be aware of this shift when comparing the statistics here to those reported last year.

 Women make up a majority of the U.S. population

 Women are 50.8 percent of the U.S. population.